cameronsenese/eksd-kata-containers/README.md

 Sample Pod specs have been provided in the `config` directory within the `eksd-kata-containers` repository.

-`nginx-kata.yaml` will schedule a pod within a VM using Kata Containers by specifying `kata` as the `runtimeClassName`.
+`nginx-kata.yaml` will schedule a pod within a VM using Kata Containers by specifying `kata` as the `runtimeClassName`:

 ```yaml
 apiVersion: v1